kiritsuku/amora/README.md

 [Neovim](https://github.com/neovim/neovim) needs to be installed too.
 It can be done by executing the `make_neovim` script.

-The application can be launched by starting sbt and typing `backend/preStart`.
+Important sbt commands:

+- `backend/preStart` - Launches server application.
 After that the `run_electron` executable can be run.
+- `;scalacPlugin/clean;scalacPlugin/test` - Runs the scalac plugin.